Live Bidding vs. Absentee Bidding – What You Should Know

 Live bidding

-Live bidding is when you physically appear at an auction being hosted by an auctioneer.
+Live bidding is when you physically attend an auction.
 This type of auction is generally held before an audience of bidders in a gallery or saleroom.
 If you plan on bidding during a sale, you will need to register as a potential buyer.
 You should arrive at the auction early, look at the items up for bid, and remember what your limit is.
 Once the bidding begins, be prepared to stick with that amount.
 It is also a good idea to familiarize yourself with the bidding process before your item comes up.

 Absentee bidding